 Lucifer was blessed, right after his creation, with the unique privilege of being next to God's throne as a covering cherub (Ezekiel 28:14).
 He saw firsthand how he exercised perfect love.
 He continually witnessed his incredible generosity, mercifulness, gentleness, meekness and humility.

 Lucifer, before becoming the devil, understood God's selfless dedication to enhancing the existence of all others and to maintaining the greatest relationship possible with each of them.
 As a cherub, he upheld his Creator's way as the one and only path to the greatest existence anyone could experience.

 A radical change

 Lucifer's views on everything changed when he filled himself with vanity, sinned, and turned himself into the devil (Ezekiel 28:17).
 His exalted view of himself led him to create a unique, and diametrically opposite, way of thinking than what God had originally given him.
-The new philosophy of life the devil adopted flipped his dedication to selfless love into a hardcore fixation on loving HIMSELF.
+The new philosophy of life he adopted flipped his dedication to selfless love into a hardcore fixation on loving himself.

 The devil and his risky stealth attack on the throne of God failed miserably (Isaiah 14:15 - 19).
 His understanding of perfect love proved to be fatally flawed.
 The Eternal ultimately used his omnipotent power to eject both Satan and his demonic army out of heaven with the speed of a lightning strike (Luke 10:18)!